 The Queen’s Gambit instantly became one of the most popular mini-series on Netflix.

-The show is based on a young orphan named Beth Harmon who learns how to play chess with the janitor at the orphanage and becomes a prodigy.
+The show is based on a young orphan named Beth Harmon, who learns how to play chess with the janitor at the orphanage and becomes a prodigy.
 The show follows her chess career, detailing the highs and lows of her personal life.
 The interesting aspect of this show is the role that drug addiction plays.
-Throughout the show Beth struggles with a prescription pill addiction, eventually realizing the harm her habit is doing.
+Throughout the series, Beth struggles with a prescription pill addiction, eventually realizing the harm her habit is doing.
+As a Boca Behavioral Health Center, we wanted to take a closer look at what The Queen’s Gambit got right and wrong about addiction.

 What Is the Drug In The Queen's Gambit?

 In order to determine what The Queen’s Gambit got right and wrong about addiction, we need to understand what drug Beth Harmon was addicted to in the show.
-The white and green pills Beth takes in The Queen’s Gambit are referred to as “xanzolam;” however, this is a fictional drug that is thought to represent tranquilizers like Librium, formally known as chlordiazepoxide, which was a popular drug in the 1960s for treating anxiety.
+The white and green pills Beth takes in The Queen’s Gambit are referred to as “Xanzolam;” however, this is a fictional drug that is thought to represent tranquilizers like Librium, formally known as chlordiazepoxide, which was a popular drug in the 1960s for treating anxiety.
 Librium was the first benzodiazepine on the market.

 What The Queen’s Gambit Got Right About Addiction

-Substance Abuse Can Result from Trauma
+Substance Abuse Can Result From Trauma

 From the beginning of the show, we’re constantly shown Beth’s past through flashbacks.
 Multiple scenes displayed the trauma that Beth experienced, starting from the time her mother committed suicide by crashing their car.
 She also lacked any real father figure in her life, with her adoptive father only agreeing to the adoption to please his wife.
 The idea of substance abuse was also reinforced when she witnessed her adoptive mother abusing drugs and alcohol as a way to cope with her broken marriage.
 When Beth finds her adopted mother dead in their hotel room, it pushes her further into her drug habit.
-Beth had been using substance abuse as a coping mechanism for so long, she didn’t think there was any other way to deal with everything going on in her life.
+Beth had been using substance abuse as a coping mechanism for so long that she didn’t think there was any other way to deal with everything going on in her life.

 Addiction Is a Never-Ending Cycle

 Beth’s addiction takes root when she’s forced to take tranquilizers at a young age in the orphanage.
 She eventually realizes the effects these drugs have and begins to take them in higher doses.
 Even when the orphanage stopped handing out these drugs, she continued to seek them.
 She eventually believes that she has to take these drugs to properly strategize and play chess.
 Following her adoption, Beth finds out the name of the drugs when she picks them up for her mother one day.
-Later on, in the show, she begins to use them herself and attributes the “cloudy feeling” they give her to her wins.
+Later on in the show, she begins to use them herself and attributes the “cloudy feeling” they give her to her wins.
 When she and her mother begin to travel for chess tournaments, Beth is introduced to alcohol, which tips the scales.
 After a while, she begins to feel the impact of prolonged substance abuse and begins isolating herself from her friends.

 High-Functioning Addicts Exist

-home without issue all while engaging in substance abuse.
-When it comes to Beth, she’s able to play chess, attend tournaments, travel, and take care of her home all while struggling with addiction.
+High-functioning addicts are usually very intelligent individuals who abuse drugs or alcohol but don’t fit the typical addict stereotype.
+These individuals can go to work and complete their responsibilities at home without issue, all while engaging in substance abuse.
+When it comes to Beth, she’s able to play chess, attend tournaments, travel, and take care of her home while struggling with addiction at the same time.
 High-functioning addicts can be difficult to identify because they’re able to keep up with their grades, jobs, families, and friends.
 They all reach a breaking point eventually, however, just as it was portrayed in Beth’s case in The Queen’s Gambit.
 Her breaking point was illustrated in an episode where she was drinking at home for days on end, losing track of time to the point where she skipped a chess competition altogether.

-People Often Turn to Substance Abuse to Cope with Pain and Stress
+People Often Turn to Substance Abuse to Cope With Pain and Stress

 Another thing The Queen’s Gambit got right about substance abuse was the use of drugs and alcohol to self-medicate.
 Like many other people suffering from addiction, Beth uses drugs and alcohol to escape from the pain of her traumatic past, the pain of losing her friends, and the pain of losing her adoptive mother.
 The times she does lose at chess, she turns to alcohol or drugs to feel better.
 When these substances no longer eased the pain she felt, she attempted to date to fill the void.
 When that ended poorly, she spiraled out of control again.
-One of the many problems of using drugs and alcohol to ease pain is that it doesn’t cure it, but only temporarily masks it.
+One of the many problems of using drugs and alcohol to ease pain is that it doesn’t cure it but only temporarily masks it.

 Sobriety Offers Mental Clarity